-‘Raising the Dinosaur Giant’ on PBSCategory: Television
+‘Raising the Dinosaur Giant’ on PBSCategory: Television and Streaming

 When you think of dinosaurs, you probably don’t think of something this big.
 In 2013 a shepherd in Argentina discovered a bone and called the authorities.
 When they explored this find, they discovered the bones of a rather large dinosaur.
 The excavation and study of this huge animal is the focus of the documentary Raising the Dinosaur Giant on PBS.